martijnvandergeest/git-testing/README.md

 ![Eclipse Maven Configuration Default](assets/images/EclipseMavenConfigurationAlternate.png)

-Apply all changes and run the Maven build, the 'Build Failed' problem should be solved.
+Apply all changes and run the Maven build.
+The 'Build Failed' problem should be solved.